MajidAlaeinia/bullshit-plotter/README.md

 ## Bullshit Plotter

-Plots the bullshit you want, and is ready to ploy any other bullshit needed later.
+Plots the bullshit you want, and is ready to plot any other bullshit needed later.